-• continued embedding of Council's new asset management system

-- ongoing development of Asset and Service Management Plans in accordance with statutory requirements, business needs and agreed service levels - continuation of the Infrastructure Planning and Charging Unit to ensure Council is maximising opportunities for recovery of appropriate costs with respect to trunk infrastructure - continue to develop the maturity of the Portfolio Management Office (PMO).
-Enhanced maturity will lead to enriched processes, stronger/ appropriate governance and improved deliverability for operational and capital projects - continue to review the effectiveness of the asset management system in the following areas: enhanced asset management practices and integration of asset planning, budget development and long-term financial forecasting - further investigation and development on a condition based depreciation methodology (if appropriate) - developing an improved understanding of the remaining useful lives for Council's asset base
+- continued embedding of Council's asset management system - continued improvement of asset data governance and data cleansing to enhance decision making - ongoing development of Asset and Service Management Plans in accordance with statutory requirements, business needs and agreed service levels - continuation of the Infrastructure Planning and Charging Unit to ensure Council is maximising opportunities for recovery of appropriate costs with respect to trunk infrastructure - continue to develop the maturity of the PMO.
+Enhanced maturity will lead to enriched processes, strengthened/appropriate governance, and improved deliverability for operational and capital projects - continue to review the effectiveness of the asset management system in the following areas: enhanced asset management practices and integration of asset planning, budget development and long-term financial forecasting - further investigation and development on a condition based depreciation methodology (if lawful and appropriate) - developing an improved understanding of the remaining useful lives for Council's asset base - continue to improve Council's asset management capabilities through investing in smart technology like artificial intelligence (AI), machine learning and robust inspection tools, that bring numerous benefits to Council such as improved safety for workers and residents, more efficient asset maintenance, reduced impacts on the environment, and significant cost savings, including the ability to work remotely.

-The asset sustainability ratio target is 'an average over the long-term'.
-Council has a Capital Portfolio Prioritisation Administrative Directive that requires expenditure on renewals before new asset creation - this should improve Council's performance against the ratio.
+The asset sustainability ratio target is 'an average over the long-term' KPI.
+Council's Capital Portfolio Prioritisation Administrative Directive requires expenditure on renewals before new asset creation - this should improve Council's performance against the target.

-To ensure continuation of existing service levels, planning and development of Asset and Service Management Plans for the 2021-22 portfolio focused on the renewal requirement of Council's existing asset base.
+To ensure continuation of existing service levels, planning and development of Asset and Service Management Plans for the 2022-23 portfolio focused on the renewal requirement of Council's existing asset base.
 Council's current prioritisation model supports the policy of prioritising renewals, and these two factors together support improvements in asset sustainability.
 However, this must be balanced with investment to cater for growth across the city.

-The current ten year capital program and depreciation forecasts result in the following graph:
+The current ten-year capital program and depreciation forecasts result in the following graph:

 In addition to property, plant and equipment, Council holds considerable cash balances.
 Council considers its risk appetite and policy position with respect to investment of surplus funds.
-To maximise returns on investments, officers invest or withdraw funds on a daily basis to keep minimal balances in the transaction account.
+To maximise returns on investments, Officer's invest or withdraw funds on a daily basis to maintain minimal balances in the transaction account.
 The performance of Council's investment account is reported to the community on a monthly basis and is regularly reviewed to ensure opportunities are maximised and risks are minimised.

 Reserves are a subset of community equity and sit alongside retained earnings.
-Whilst retained earnings can be utilised for general expenditure, reserves are ring-fenced for particular purposes.
-Council policy requires that all reserve monies are fully cash-backed.
+Whilst retained earnings can be utilised for general expenditure, reserves are ring-fenced for specific purposes.
+Council's policy requires that all reserve monies are fully cash-backed.
 Council annually reviews its reserves to ensure the constraining of cash continues to be in the community's best interests.